Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Transport coefficients

 For the ``extrinsic" contributions, $P(\eta)$ is peaked around $\mu_0$ for $k_BT_0\ll E_F$.
 For the ``intrinsic" contributions we integrate by parts and note that $\partial_\eta P(\eta)$ is also peaked around the Fermi energy at low temperatures.
 Expansions of these terms can be performed around $\mu_0$ to show that the WF relation is satisfied for both the intrinsic and extrinsic pieces (see Appendix \ref{app Wiedemann} for details).

 {\bf Resistivity and Nernst Coefficient:} It is straightforward to express our results in terms of the experimentally measured resistivity, Seebeck coefficient, and Nernst coefficient.
-The dependence of the resistivies, Seebeck and Nernst effects, and the thermal conductivity on the parameters of our theory is derived in Appendix \ref{app scaling} and summarized in the Introduction; see Fig.~\ref{scaling table}.
+The dependence of the resistivity, Seebeck and Nernst effects, and the thermal conductivity on the parameters of our theory is derived in Appendix \ref{app scaling} and summarized in Section \ref{sec-intro}; see Fig.~\ref{scaling table}.
 The resistivity tensor is given by $\te{\rho}=\te{\sigma}^{-1}$, and thus in 2D, for instance, we get $\rho_{xx} \simeq 1/\sigma_{xx}$ and $\rho_{xy} \simeq \sigma_{xy}/\sigma_{xx}^2$ since $\sigma_{xx} \gg \sigma_{xy}$.

 The Seebeck and Nernst coefficients are given by components of the matrix $\te{S}=\te{\sigma}^{-1}\te{\alpha}$.
-Using the argument of the previous paragraph and the Mott relation, we find that $N_{xy}\approx -(\pi^2/3)(k_B^2 T/e)(\partial/\partial\mu_0)(\sigma_{xy}/\sigma_{xx})$ for each of the ordinary, anomalous, and topological Nernst coefficients.
+Using the argument of the previous paragraph and the Mott relation, we find that $N_{xy}\approx -(\pi^2/3)(k_B^2 T_0/e)(\partial/\partial\mu_0)(\sigma_{xy}/\sigma_{xx})$ for each of the ordinary, anomalous, and topological Nernst coefficients.
 As pointed out in \cite{addison2023theory}, the ordinary Nernst effect is highly suppressed in the relaxation time approximation.
 This Sondheimer cancellation \cite{sondheimer1948theory} is avoided in the anomalous and topological Nernst effects due to the opposite signs of Berry curvatures in the two bands of this spin-split model.